mchudy/tapfinder/README.md

 TapFinder was developed mainly to improve our Android programming skills and experiment with some popular open source libraries.
 We tried to create a robust, reusable architecture which could be used (with some modifications) in further projects.
 We do not plan to release TapFinder on Play Store for now.

+## Backend

+The backend for TapFinder was written in ASP.NET Web API.
+You can find its source code [here](https://github.com/mchudy/tapfinder-web).

 ## License
 ```
 Copyright 2016 Marcin Chudy, Grzegorz Czarnocki